Wistful02/course_snipe_full/README.md

 Does not require login, a compelte webscrape of all the course index of courses specified in settings/course_numbers.txt.
 This will get al lthe indexes and put them onto course dictionary json file.

 partial_webscrape:
+Loads from index.src for the course indexes you want to snipe.

+session_status_updater:
+Where the real sniping starts.
+Uses rutgers API to see if the courses are open and (for now) prints to console.

+webRegBot:
+**Experimental**
+Use at your own risk.
+Might be a violation to webreg TOS.
+Automatically registers for the courses.
+It is still WIP and doesnt function properly.

 Zavier